sankBalde/portfolio/website_react/docs/api/README.md

 # API Documentation

-This section covers the API endpoints available in bjornmelin-platform-io.
+This section covers the API endpoints available in abdoulaye-platform-io.

 ## Available Endpoints